 Later, at night, to wander among the warehouses, under viaducts, places long gone.
 To smoke – stupidly, for a year – Camels and the fanciest black cloves at Paris on the Platte, sip a Cafe Jacques, or, on more brazen evenings, a Crowbar, plied with enough caffeine to open the eyes of the dead.
 Other times it was Muddy’s, darker, quiet and moodier, too, whispering among ceiling-high books, nursing a chocolaccino, delicate sprinkle of cinnamon on top.

 Music was the undercurrent of it all, often misunderstood and mocked by friends, yet what held us together, too.
 Those dark hours, adding up to days and months, driving and talking, the music never stopped.
 Joy Division.
 The Doors.
 The Cure.
 U2.
 New Order.
 INXS.
 Lou Reed.
+Kate Bush.
 The Clash.
 Eazy-E. The Rolling Stones.
 The Beastie Boys.
 The Psychedelic Furs.
 Echo and the Bunnymen.
 The Smiths.
 Modern English.
 General Public.
 More I can’t remember.
 More I choose to forget.